Learning letter sounds makes learning to read easier for all kids, but essential for kids with learning differences.

 Why the order?
 Why not learn in the traditional ABC ... order of the alphabet?

-Before learning to read, you learn the names of the letters, and these are easily learned and practiced in the traditional order; singing the ABC song and learning the names of the letters.
-But when we are teaching the letter-sound correspondences, we begin with the most frequently used letters and sounds.
-This scope and sequennce leads to the quickest and easiest route to reading.
-For example, ‘s’ and ‘t’ are two of the most commonly used letters, but are near the end of the alphabet, so we feel they should be taught sooner than later to give our readers a jump on reading.
+When we are teaching the sound-letter correspondences, we begin with the most frequently used sounds and letters.
+This scope and sequence leads to the quickest and easiest route to reading.
+For example, /s/ and /t/ are two of the most commonly used letter-sounds, but are near the end of the alphabet, so we feel they should be taught sooner than later to give our readers a jump on reading.

 Why do we practice writing when we are learning to read?